-Drive about a half mile south of Two Bunch Palms Trail, has a capacity of 2.3 million gallons per day (mgd) (2,800 AFY).
+As previously discussed, MSWD operates two wastewater treatment plants serving 7,300 parcels and a population of approximately 20,400.
+The Horton Wastewater Treatment Plant (Horton WWTP), located on Verbena Drive about a half mile south of Two Bunch Palms Trail, has a capacity of 2.3 million gallons per day (mgd) (2,800 AFY).
 As part of the overall sewer improvements, MSWD has installed approximately 65,700 linear feet of sewer since 2010 and has abated approximately 1,275 septic tanks.
 The District is continuing to make additional sewer improvements and when complete will result in 31,300 linear feet of new sewer and service to 695 parcels; and approximately 518 additional active septic tanks will be abated.

-The Proposed project is designed to connect into sewer infrastructure contingent upon on the MSWD proposed RWWTP and 21" sewer line connection proposed in Little Morongo Road as outlined in the 2007 MSWD Sewer Master Plan.
-However, the development of the proposed project is not reliant on the installation of sewer and as an alternative is designed with a septic system and leech field for on-site waste disposal.
-The septic system and leech field will be properly abated per City and County standards once MSWD sewer infrastructure or some equal infrastructure is installed and operating.
+The Proposed project is designed to connect into sewer infrastructure contingent upon the MSWD proposed RWWTP and 21" sewer line connection proposed in Little Morongo Road as outlined in the 2007 MSWD Sewer Master Plan.
+However, the development of the proposed project is not reliant on the installation of sewer and as an alternative is designed with a clarifier and holding tank for on-site waste disposal.
+The septic system will be properly abated per City and County standards once MSWD sewer infrastructure or some equal infrastructure is installed and operating.

-Wastewater is expected to be minimal and appropriately accommodated by the septic system.
+Wastewater is expected to be minimal and adequately accommodated by the septic system.
 The operation and construction of these facilities will comply with the requirements of the State Regional Water Quality Control Board and Riverside County Health Department along with MSWD and the City.
 The sewer master planned facilities will comply with CEQA protocols prior to construction, to include environmental analysis.
 The project's connections into sewer infrastructure once installed will undergo review by MSWD and City Staff to ensure wastewater capacity and compliance.
 Additionally, sewer installation and connection fees in place at the time of development or connection would be collected by MSWD.
 Less than significant impacts to wastewater treatment are expected.

-f) Be served by a landfill with sufficient

-permitted capacity to accommodate the

-Project's solid waste disposal needs?
+f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs?